mavzerburak0/100-days-of-code/log.md

 **Thoughts:** Not the best day in terms of coding but I am glad to have got as much done as I did.
 I will try and finish my restaurant page project tomorrow.

 **Link to work:** None.

+### Day 40: February 23, 2021

+**Today's Progress**:
+* Improve Restaurant page project

+**Thoughts:** It is bit of a change of mindset to start using modules as all my projects up to this point have been in plain HTML, CSS and JS.
+But I am getting used to it.
+I couldn't finish the project yet but I learned quite a lot so it was a good exercise.

+**Link to work:** None.